jpdery/moobile-core-doc/Source/Classes/Control/ActivityIndicator.md

 ### stop() {#stop}

 Stops this activity indicator animation.
-This method removes the `activity` CSS class to the element upon stopping.
+This method removes the `active` CSS class to the element upon stopping.

 #### Returns: